 Ingrid & Isabel, my favorite maternity clothing, has two different lines available.
 The line that I would consider a “splurge” is available at select boutiques (like Mom’s The Word, in the Beverly Grove area) and the “less expensive” but still super stylish line is available at Target.
 I stocked up on items from both and had plenty of chic but comfortable options.
 There is no reason you shouldn’t be able to feel glamorous because you are pregnant.
 If you are splashing out on maternity clothes, it might be worth having a maternity photoshoot done by a professional photographer, like Olga Topchii Photographer.
 That way, you have the memory forever and you can look back and see how comfortable but chic you looked when you were pregnant!

 So here’s the thing—I did not plan my baby shower—it was a total surprise!
 I don’t have much to compare baby shower locations to, but I can note that this beats any baby shower at a house.
 This surprise party planned was by my mom, my best friend Marcie and #plusonebae and they nailed it with the location at The Culver Hotel.
 I’m a regular here, so I was stunned that they were able to keep it so secretive!
+I also loved all the decorations and personalized touches that they added to the room to make it that all the more special.
+My friend had found some Custom Napkins that she has used before and was able to tailor new ones for my baby shower; I was that shocked that I nearly cried.
+They were personal to me and made my party one to remember.
+I will probably use that company in the future as I loved the napkins that much.

 The party was held in The Studio, a part of the Parisian Room, which is elegant and perfect for a smaller gathering.
 The food and beverages were served buffet style with bottomless mimosas for everyone (except me!).
 The brunch service was prompt and attentive, and our server was kind enough to take many pictures of the whole gang together without